Convex-Dev/design/docs/cad/003_encoding/README.md

 Implementations MUST be able to produce the unique valid encoding for any cell.

-### Implementation interpretation
+### Extensibility

+CAD3 is designed for applications to use, and is therefore extensible.

-Implementations using CAD3 encodings MAY assign semantic meaning to values on an application-specific basis.
+Applications using CAD3 encodings MAY assign semantic meaning to values on an application-specific basis.

+Implementations MUST preserve CAD3 encoded values, even if they do not recognise the meaning.
+This ensures that implementations are compatible and can relay application specific data even if they do not understand it.

 In practice this means:
-- Applications can define what a particular cell value means in context, e.g. the vector `[1 17 :owns]` might represent ownership in a graph where entity `1` owns entity `17`
+- Applications can define what a particular cell value means in context, e.g. the vector `[1 17 :owns]` might represent an edge in a graph where entity `1` "owns" entity `17`
+- Certain categories of values (`0xAn`, `0xCn`, `0xDn` and `0xEn`) are explicitly intended for application usage
-- Independent of semantic meaning, applications can read and encode arbitrary CAD3 data.
+- Independent of semantic meaning, applications can encode and decode arbitrary CAD3 data using a suitable implementation library.

 ## Encoding Format